roderickjackson-bradley/socket_io_app/README.md

 $ git remote -v
 ```

-Note that by convention, the remote that points to the GitHub repo it was cloned from is called **origin**.
+Note that by convention, the remote that points to the GitHub repo it was cloned from is named **origin**.

-However, nn order to get the updates that the instructors push to the GA class repo, you will need to create another **remote** that points to GA's class repo that you forked:
+However, in order to get the updates that the instructors push to the GA class repo, you will need to create another **remote** that points to GA's class repo that you forked:

 ```
 $ git remote add upstream https://git.generalassemb.ly/WDI-CC/WDI-CC-6